Frequently Asked Questions

 Do scientists agree that radon is dangerous to breathe?

 There is little disagreement that breathing the hundreds of pCi/L of radon that caused thousands of uranium miners to get fatal lung cancer is definitely harmful.
 Many scientists disagree with the EPA about what the level of radon should be before it should be reduced.

 The EPA studied the lung cancer risk of uranium miners exposed to 400 pCi/L. They assume the risk of a homeowner exposed to 4 pCi/L to be one hundredth as much.
 Based on this assumption, the EPA guideline level of 4 pCi/L represents a much greater risk than allowed for other environmental pollutants.

-Cigarette smokers should keep their exposure to radon as low as possible.
-Smokers have eight times the risk from radon as non-smokers.
 If the house was tested in an infrequently used basement, it may have measured a radon level that is higher than the actual level you are exposed to, spending most of your time upstairs.

 People with young children should be more concerned with the possible consequences of radon exposure 20 years from now than someone in their late sixties or seventies.

 Families with a hereditary predisposition of cancer should be more concerned about radon exposure than families who don't have any history of cancer.